itpp-labs/website-addons/website_event_attendee_fields/README.rst

 Also,

-* shows field name in input placeholder (it's neede when there are many fields per each attendee)
 * depends on ``website_event_attendee_signup`` module to allow saving fields to ``res.partner`` model (signup feature is optional there)

   * TODO: probably we need to update module ``partner_event`` to avoid such dependency

-* hides Header at Attendee form if total bootstrap width of field columns is more that 12
+* if total bootstrap width of field columns is more that 12

+  * hides Header at Attendee form
+  * shows field name above each input

 * If user is authenticated:

   * first attendee at the form will have autofilled values (if person is not registered yet)

+* When email column is presented and there is a partner with that email:

+  * if partner has registration for the event:

+    * registration is blocked.
+Warning is shown

+  * if partner has some of fields

+    * grey them out with a message "This email address already has an account.
+Data will be taken from this account"

 Demo mode
 ---------